Who We Help

 Iowa Valley Habitat for Humanity Partner Family applications are reviewed by our Family Selection Committee and Board of Directors.
 Once an application is approved, the home construction process will begin.
 Every Habitat Partner Family buys their Habitat home at-cost and is responsible for paying back the no-interest mortgage.
 The average principle mortgage payment of an Iowa Valley Habitat for Humanity home is between $300 and $400 per month.

 Aside from a monthly mortgage, the Partner Family is also responsible for paying their Habitat home's property insurance and taxes, thereby reinvesting in the community.
-To ensure that Iowa Valley Habitat for Humanity continues to meet the need of affordable housing in Johnson, Cedar, and Iowa Counties for years to come, the home-buying process is structured so that we have the right of first refusal to buy back the home if the partner family decides to move within the first seven years of ownership.
+To ensure that Iowa Valley Habitat for Humanity continues to meet the need of affordable housing in Johnson, Cedar, Iowa and Washington Counties for years to come, the home-buying process is structured so that we have the right of first refusal to buy back the home if the partner family decides to move within the first seven years of ownership.

 In addition to the requirements that each Partner Family must fulfill, they are also encouraged to participate in the education classes that are offered by Iowa Valley Habitat for Humanity.
 These education classes will help Partner Families during the transition from renting to homeownership.